Decidable By Construction: Design-Time Verification for Trustworthy AI: Decidability Thesis

 \subsection{The Combined Constraint Space}

 DTS with grade inference operates over a product of abelian groups:

 The unification algorithm solves systems of linear equations over $\mathbb{Z}^8$.
-The procedure is Gaussian elimination, extended by one axis; it is decidable, polynomial, and principal.
+The procedure is abelian-group unification, extended by one axis; it is decidable, polynomial, and principal.
 The prior over the combined space favors assignments with fewest free dimension variables, maximum grade sparsity, and most constraints satisfied.
 In concrete terms, the framework reasons about physical units and geometric algebra grades simultaneously, in a single pass, using the same well-understood linear algebra that underpins every modern numerical library.
 Adding grade inference to dimensional inference costs one additional integer per constraint variable.
+The exponents here are integers; whether the same decidability extends to the rational exponents that more advanced negative and fractional type forms introduce is taken up in a companion paper.